Christopher Brathwaite

 Christopher Anthony Brathwaite (August 12, 1948 – November 12, 1984) was an athlete from Trinidad and Tobago who specialized in the 100 and 200 metres.

-He was born in Maraval, Trinidad and attended East New Mexico University, Spokane Community College and University of Oregon, from where he graduated with a BA and MA in sociology.
-He was Trinidad and Tobago 100/200 metres champion in 1978, and he won these titles again in 1983.
+He was born in Maraval, Trinidad and attended Eastern New Mexico University, Spokane Community College and University of Oregon (UO).
+He graduated from the UO with a BA and MA in sociology.
+He was the Trinidad and Tobago 100/200 metres champion in 1978, and he won these titles again in 1983.